 5. It ignores any cues your child might be offering you

-Your child might have a good reason for refusing a cuddle with a family friend or relative, only he may not know how to tell you.
-By respecting his wishes and supporting him to withhold physical contact, you pave the way for a conversation with him later on, where he can feel safe in telling you what’s going on.
+Your child might have a good reason for refusing a cuddle with a family friend or relative, only they may not know how to tell you.
+By respecting their wishes and supporting them to withhold physical contact, you pave the way for a conversation with them later on, where they can feel safe in telling you what’s going on.

 The teaching has to start early

 This is not to say that all family members and visitors are would-be child abusers.
-By encouraging our children to decide whether or not they’d like to offer a friend or family member a cuddle goodbye, we also teach them that they have the right to decide who touches them, and this is a message that goes deep.
+By encouraging our children to decide whether or not they’d like to offer a friend or family member a cuddle, we also teach them that they have the right to decide who touches them – and this is a message that goes deep.